robin-rpr/calos/doc/faq.rst

 Build it and unpack it to :code:`/var/tmp`.
 Then::

-  $ ch-run /scratch/ch/xterm -- xterm
+  $ clearly run /scratch/clearly/xterm -- xterm

 should pop an xterm.